The moduli space of multi-scale differentials: Modifying differentials and perturbed period coordinates

-\begin{exa} We illustrate the objects introduced in the proof of Proposition~\ref{prop:constrModif} in the context of a slight simplification of our running example, as pictured in Figure~\ref{cap:modifdiff} with one pole denoted by~$p$ (so the level graph is still a triangle, but the irreducible components are simpler).
-We do this by analyzing the family of modifying differentials~$\xi$ along a single fiber over $\bft = (1,\ldots, 1)$, and with the $\ast$-action one can similarly analyze~$\xi$ over other base points.
+\begin{exa} We illustrate the objects introduced in the proof of Proposition~\ref{prop:constrModif} in the context of a slight simplification of our running example, as pictured in Figure~\ref{cap:modifdiff}, with one pole denoted by~$p$ (so the level graph is still a triangle, but the irreducible components are simpler).
+The family of modifying differentials~$\bfxi$ depends on the parameters $\bft=(t_{0},t_{-1},t_{-2})$.